daikoderu/django-object-lock/docs/index.md

 >   Oops!
 I think I've edited the wrong object.
 >
->   We don't need to edit this any longer.
-I wish I could prevent this object from being edited anymore...
+>   We don't need to edit this any longer, but need to keep it in an "archive" state...

 **Django Object Lock** (`django-object-lock`) adds a "locked" status to your models to prevent their unintentional modification or deletion from your Django admin site, your API or any view.
 You can "lock" an instance to protect it